emacs-mirror/emacs/mps/manual/source/topic/platform.rst

-    A :term:`C` preprocessor macro that indicates, if defined, that the :term:`platform` consists of the OS X operating system, the IA-32 processor architecture, and the LLVM compiler.
+    A :term:`C` preprocessor macro that indicates, if defined, that the :term:`platform` consists of the OS X operating system, the IA-32 processor architecture, and the Clang/LLVM compiler.

 .. c:macro:: MPS_PF_XCI6LL

-    A :term:`C` preprocessor macro that indicates, if defined, that the :term:`platform` consists of the OS X operating system, the x86-64 processor architecture, and the LLVM compiler.
+    A :term:`C` preprocessor macro that indicates, if defined, that the :term:`platform` consists of the OS X operating system, the x86-64 processor architecture, and the Clang/LLVM compiler.

 .. c:macro:: MPS_T_ULONGEST